october 2025

 Looking Ahead

-Despite what trendwatchers continue to push, we’re hearing whispers (or, in some cases, shouts) that people are ready for a change.
-History tells us that in uncertain times, people crave spaces that nurture, comfort and remind of us who we are.
+Despite what trend-watchers continue to push, we’re hearing whispers (or, in some cases, shouts) that people are ready for a change.
+History tells us that in uncertain times, people crave spaces that nurture, comfort, and remind us of who we are.